Few will read this book without it finding their perspectives in some way altered.

 Ultimately, the author weighs the evidence and concludes his journey by adopting a vegetarian lifestyle.

-We highly recommend this book, however, I wish the author had made a clear distinction between vegetarianism (no meat) and veganism (no animal products).
+As readers, humans and vegans, we highly recommend this book, however, I wish the author had made a clear distinction between vegetarianism (no meat) and veganism (no animal products).
 Adopting a vegetarian lifestyle is an important and laudable step, but by continuing to eat dairy and eggs, one continues to support animal cruelty and environmental degradation, given these products also must be produced at the massive scale that only the animal factory farm model can economically provide.